aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 For example, we could add the error-handling for the ``pw.x`` code directly in our phonon workflow, but a structure optimization workflow will also have to run ``pw.x`` and will have to implement the same error-handling logic.
 Is there a way that we can implement this once and easily reuse it in various workflows?

+Yes!
 Instead of directly running a calculation in a workflow, one should rather run a work chain that is explicitly designed to run the calculation to completion.
-This *base work chain* knows about the various failure modes of the calculation and can try to fix the problem and restart the calculation whenever it fails until it finishes successfully.
+This *base* work chain knows about the various failure modes of the calculation and can try to fix the problem and restart the calculation whenever it fails, until it finishes successfully.
 This logic of such a base work chain is very generic and can be applied to any calculation, and actually any process:

 .. figure:: include/images/workflow_error_handling_flow_base.png
     :align: center
     :height: 500px

-    Schematic flow diagram of the logic of a *base work chain* whose job it is to run a subprocess repeatedly, fixing any potential errors, until it finishes successfully.
+    Schematic flow diagram of the logic of a *base* work chain, whose job it is to run a subprocess repeatedly, fixing any potential errors, until it finishes successfully.

-The work chain runs the subprocess and, once it has finished, inspects the status.
+The work chain runs the subprocess and once it has finished, inspects the status.
 If the subprocess finished successfully, the work chain returns the results and its job is done.
 If, instead, the subprocess failed, the work chain should inspect the cause of failure, and attempt to fix the problem and restart the subprocess.
 This cycle is repeated until the subprocess finishes successfully.
-Of course this runs risk of entering in an infinite loop if the work chain never manages to fix the problem, so we want to build in a limit to the maximum number of calculations that can be run:
+Of course this runs the risk of entering into an infinite loop if the work chain never manages to fix the problem, so we want to build in a limit to the maximum number of calculations that can be re-run:

 .. _workflow-error-handling-flow-loop:
 .. figure:: include/images/workflow_error_handling_flow_loop.png